dognotdog/smol_servo/README.md

 ### Enhancements
  - Add 500mA polyfuse to USB 5V input to protect the input diode (and host) in case of VDD short to ground
+ - change D2 to bigger footprint to be able to fit bigger diode with appropriate voltage ratingB

 ## V0.2